Rahires/Network-Scanning-Script-with-Firewall-Evasion-technique-/README.md

 chmod +x Scan_Tool.sh Scan_Tool_GUI.sh
 ./Scan_Tool_GUI.sh

+4## 💻 How to Run on Mac os

-Running on macOS
+Step-by-Step: Running on macOS
-Open Terminal.
+Open Terminal:
+You can find Terminal in Applications > Utilities > Terminal, or search for it using Spotlight (Cmd + Space, then type "Terminal").

-Install Homebrew (if not already installed):
+Install Homebrew (if you don’t have it):
+Homebrew is the popular package manager for macOS.

+Paste this command and press Enter:

-/bin/bash -c "$(curl -fsS https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-Install Nmap and Git:
+Install Git and Nmap:

+Run:

-brew install nmap git
+brew install git nmap

-Clone the repository and run the script: git clone https://github.com/Rahires/Network-Scanning-Script-with-Firewall-Evasion-technique-.git cd Network-Scanning-Script-with-Firewall-Evasion-technique- chmod +x Scan_Tool.sh Scan_Tool_GUI.sh ./Scan_Tool_GUI.sh
+Clone your scanning tool repository: git clone https://github.com/Rahires/Network-Scanning-Script-with-Firewall-Evasion-technique-.git cd Network-Scanning-Script-with-Firewall-Evasion-technique-

+Make the scripts executable:
+chmod +x Scan_Tool.sh Scan_Tool_GUI.sh
+Run the script:

+You might need to run it with elevated privileges for some scan types: sudo ./Scan_Tool_GUI.sh